-Our camera hardware is manufactured and assembled by trusted partners in Europe and the United States who adhere to the same stringent security policies that we do
+Our hardware is manufactured and assembled by trusted partners in Europe and the United States who adhere to the same stringent security policies as we do.

 Network security is one of the most critical components for cloud-connected infrastructure and any communication between Kisi devices, Kisi apps and Kisi services is encrypted in-transit using HTTPs.

 Kisi is a future-proof product that works on the IP layer.
 This means that Kisi operates on the same local network as your other devices, so you don’t have to pull specific cables for your access control system.
 One of the reasons we built Kisi is because access control is one of the last domains that does not use IP devices.
 We believe this must change, as exploitation of physical access vulnerabilities becomes more common.

 Controllers and Readers communicate with each other through the Kisi Cloud over TLS.
 Where available, Controllers and Readers also communicate over the local network using AES-encrypted UDP channels.
 Network communication over UDP signed and AES / HMAC encrypted.